Enter your email here to receive Weekly Wide-Awake

 Listen to “How ‘Wintering’ Replenishes The Soul”

 I first listened to this podcast early in the Covid pandemic.
-I was walking along Biscayne Bay near our home, at the time, in Miami.
-Perhaps the farthest place from winter you can imagine.
-The sun was shining brightly, and I heard Katherine May say, “Some winters happen in the sun.”
+I was walking along Biscayne Bay near our home in Miami.
+(Perhaps the farthest place from winter you can imagine.)
+The sun shone brightly, and I heard Katherine May say, “Some winters happen in the sun.”
 We could winter in the sun.
-That made more sense than I can explain.
+That made absolute sense.
 The sun was shining, but I felt winter.
 I felt scared and angry.
 I felt anxious and sad.
 I felt overwhelmed and lonely.
-Most of all I felt tired.
-The kind of tired I had not experienced since the final year of my Ph.D. studies or mile 20 of a marathon.
+Most of all, I felt tired — the tired I had not experienced since the final year of my Ph.D. studies or mile 20 of a marathon.
 All of it existed inside me on the most glorious of sunny days.
 I walked and wept.
 I walked and wept.
 I walked and wept.

 I was wintering in the sun.
 In many ways, I am still wintering.

-I gave myself permission to feel it all.
-I gave myself permission to take care of myself.
-I gave myself permission to not be ok.
-May writes about life happening in cycles, and that wintering is an essential, natural part of the life cycle.
+I feel it all.
+I take care for myself and others.
+I don’t have to be ok when I am not.
+May writes about life cycles and says wintering is an essential, natural part of life cycles.
 Pema Chodron writes about life falling apart and back together.
-That feels similar to the cylces of wintering May describes.
+That feels similar to the cycles of wintering May describes.
 There is no timeline on wintering.
-It happens when it happens.
-The beginning and ends flow.
+It happens when it happens — the beginning and end flows.

 May also describes, “There are gaps in the mesh of the everyday world, and sometimes they open you, and you fall through them into Somewhere Else.
 And Somewhere Else — which is now capitalized — Somewhere Else runs at a different pace to the here and now, where everyone else carries on.”
-We live in a world where we are all just moving between wintering and carrying on.
+We live in a world that moves between wintering and carrying on.
 Everyone is simply wintering and carrying on.
-Through deep dark times.
+Through deep, dark times.
 Through joy.
 Through it all.
 I find comfort in the idea that we are all wintering and carrying on together.
 There is beautiful communion there.
 Winter looks and feels different for each of us.
-If we hold each other close as we winter spring comes.
+If we hold each other while we winter, spring comes.

 About Katie